Conflux-Chain/js-conflux-sdk/docs/quick_start.md

 ```

 The conflux instance have a lot methods that correspond to Conflux RPC methods, such as `getBalance` map to RPC `cfx_getBalance`.
 Call these methods will return a promise or thenable, which means you can use it with ES6 `async/await` syntax.

-For the detail documentation of Conflux methods and options, you can check with [fullnode RPC](https://developer.conflux-chain.org/docs/conflux-doc/docs/json_rpc) and [JS-SDK API](api.md)